Cummins vs DuroMax

 Expert Analysis

 Cummins and DuroMax represent two distinct approaches to the portable and home generator market.
-Cummins, operating under its well-known Onan sub-brand, fields a focused lineup of just 5 models but earns a higher average overall score of 6.6 out of 10 compared to DuroMax's 6.2.
-Cummins also holds a Tier A reliability rating (91 out of 100), which is notably stronger than DuroMax's Tier B rating (70 out of 100).
-On average, Cummins edges ahead in features (7.9 vs 7.0), value (5.6 vs 5.3), and practicality (5.5 vs 5.2), while both brands share an identical average quality score of 6.3.
+Cummins, operating under its well-known Onan sub-brand, fields a focused catalog of just 5 models and earns a higher average overall score of 6.6 compared to DuroMax's 6.3.
+Cummins also holds a notable advantage in reliability, earning a Tier A rating (91 out of 100) versus DuroMax's Tier B (70 out of 100).
+On average features, Cummins leads with a 7.9 to DuroMax's 7.0, suggesting that its smaller lineup tends to pack more capability per unit.

 Key Differences